MetaMask/SIPs/SIPS/sip-30.md

 ### Client wallet implementation

+If a snap requests a list of available entropy sources, and it has the permission to do so, the wallet MUST return a list of `EntropySource` objects.

-If a snap requests entropy and includes the `source` parameter, the wallet MUST return entropy corresponding to that source, if it exists.
+If a snap requests entropy and includes the `source` parameter for an entropy source of type `mnemonic`, the wallet MUST return entropy corresponding to that source, if it exists.

-If it does not exist, the wallet MUST respond with an error.
+If the source does not exist, the wallet MUST respond with an error.

 If the request does not include the `source` parameter, the wallet MUST return entropy from the default source.

 A client wallet MAY invoke the `keyring.createAccount` method with an `entropySource` parameter in the `options` object.